munificent/craftinginterpreters/book/classes-and-instances.md

 <img src="image/classes-and-instances/klass.png" alt="'Klass' in a zany kidz font."/>

 I named the variable "klass" not just to give the VM a zany preschool "Kidz Korner" feel.
-While "class" is not a reserved word in C, it is in C++, and you can compile clox as either.
+It makes it easier to get clox compiling as C++ where "class" is a reserved word.

 </aside>